-Responsibilities of Management and those charged with governance of the Confederation for the financial statements.
+Responsibilities of Management and those charged with governance of the Confederation for the financial statements

-The Operational Management is responsible for the preparation and fair presentation of the financial statements in accordance with International Financial Reporting Standards (IFRS) and for such internal control as the Management determines necessary to enable the preparation of financial statements that are free from material misstatement, whether due to fraud or error.
+The Operational Management is responsible for the preparation and fair presentation of the financial statements in accordance with accounting policies and practices made by the Operational Management and for such internal control as the Management determines necessary to enable the preparation of financial statements that are free from material misstatement, whether due to fraud or error.

-In preparing financial statements, the Management is responsible for assessing the Confederation's ability to continue as a going concern business, disclosing, as applicable, matters related to going concern and using the going concern basis of accounting unless the Management either intends to liquidate the Confederation or to cease operations, or has no realistic alternative but to do so.
+In preparing financial statements, the Operational Management is responsible for assessing the Confederation's ability to continue as a going concern business, disclosing, as applicable, matters related to going concern and using the going concern basis of accounting unless the Management either intends to liquidate the Confederation or to cease operations, or has no realistic alternative but to do so.